mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 start index of the slice to the end of underlying array which is its current capacity.

-Just like with arrays, square brackets are used to get and set the value of a slice at a zero-based index.
+Just like arrays, square brackets are used to get and set the value of a slice at a zero-based index.
 If the index is greater than or equal to the slice capacity, a panic will be triggered with the message